Contracts

 Fact pattern

-To this end, Gardener sought out Owner, who owned plot 312 in New City’s community gardens.
-Gardener wrote and signed a letter to Owner stating that a mutual friend had told him that Owner was considering selling plot 312, and, if so, he would be very interested in purchasing it.
-Owner wrote back, via signed letter:
+Owner owned plot 312 in New City’s community gardens.
+On January 16, Gardener wrote and signed a letter to Owner stating that a mutual friend had told him that Owner was considering selling plot 312 and, if so, he would be very interested in purchasing it.
+On January 19, Owner wrote back, via signed letter:

-Yes, our friend was correct when she said I am considering selling.
+Yes, I am considering selling.
 What are you willing to pay?

 $10,000 for plot 312 is a fair price.
-My accountant tells me that it will be better if the plot changes hands after December 1.
-I’ll sell you plot 312 if you take the following actions: (1) on December 2, you send me a check for $10,000; (2) after I receive your check, I will call the garden manager and tell him to expect a call from you; (3) I will then call you to say I’ve spoken with the manager; and (4) you then go to the garden office and fill out their required paperwork for the plot to change owners.
+My accountant tells me that it will be better if the plot changes hands after March 1.
+How about: (1) on March 2, you drop off a check for $10,000; (2) after I receive your check, I will call the garden manager and tell him to expect a call from you; (3) I will then call you to say I’ve spoken with the manager; and (4) you then go to the garden office and fill out their required paperwork for the plot to change owners.
+Does that work?

-Gardener replied with a signed letter repeating and agreeing to Owner’s terms.
+Gardener replied on January 28 with a signed letter stating only:

-On December 2, Gardener sent a check for $10,000 to Owner.
-On December 3, after receiving the check, Owner called the garden manager, and then called Gardener to tell him that the garden manager would be expecting his call.
+On March 2, Gardener dropped off a check for $10,000 to Owner.
+On March 4, after receiving the check, Owner called the garden manager and then called Gardener to let him know.

-On December 4, however, Gardener called Owner to say that he had recently purchased another garden plot for only $8,000, would cancel his check, and would not fill out the change of plot owner paperwork.
-Owner objected, but Gardener said that they had no written agreement and he had never finished the prescribed steps, so there was no enforceable contract.
+On March 6, however, Gardener called Owner to say that he had just found another garden plot for only $8,000, would cancel his check, and would not fill out the change-of-plot-owner paperwork.
+Owner objected, but Gardener argued that there was no enforceable contract because (1) they had no fully signed document setting out a written agreement and (2) he had never performed step four in Owner’s January 25 letter.

 Questions

-Is Gardener correct that the absence of a single written agreement, signed by both parties, means that Gardener and Owner have no enforceable contract?
+Does the absence of a single written document signed by both parties prevent Gardener and Owner from having an enforceable contract?
 Explain.

-Is Gardener correct that because he did not finish step four in Owner’s final letter, Gardener and Owner have no enforceable contract?
+Does the fact that Gardener did not perform step four in Owner’s January 25 letter prevent Gardener and Owner from having an enforceable contract?
 Explain.